 Controllers maintain radio/radar contact with aircraft pilots within designated areas, providing them with advice, instructions and information about weather conditions and safe flight, ascent and descent paths.

 Air traffic controllers specialise in either area control, approach or aerodrome control, and specialisation will determine the typical nature of communication with an aircraft.
 Although it is possible to state a preference, the specialisation offered to students embarking on a training course may depend on the company’s needs.
 The majority of controllers specialise in area control and work from area control centres where they are responsible for air traffic between airports in UK airspace.
 Approach controllers work at airports in the control tower, guiding planes as they land.
 Aerospace controllers also work in airport control towers, working alongside approach controllers as planes land and dealing with traffic on the ground in the aerodrome.

-- good eyesight and colour vision
+- strong eyesight and colour vision

 - problem solving skills

-- excellent communication skills
+- excellent communication and teamworking skills

-- adeptness with technology
+- an aptitude for working with technology